lweingart/AI-Facial-Profiling/README.md

 # AI Facial Profiling, Levels of Paranoia
-Marta's master project Artificial Intelligence and programs
+Artificial Intelligence and programs for Marta's project